-PassBlue is a digital publication offering high-quality, serious reporting and vivid photographs on the United Nations, with a strong focus on women.
+PassBlue is a digital publication providing in-depth journalism and vivid photographs on the United Nations, with a strong focus on women.
 Founded in 2011, it is a project of the Ralph Bunche Institute for International Studies at the Graduate Center of the City University of New York and not tied financially or otherwise to the UN.
-As philanthropic journalism, PassBlue is a recipient of a grant from the Samuel Rubin Foundation and the Feminist Majority Foundation and the Carnegie Corporation of New York, as well as individual donors.
+As philanthropic journalism, PassBlue is a recipient of grants from the Samuel Rubin Foundation and the Feminist Majority Foundation and the Carnegie Corporation of New York, as well as individual donors.

-PassBlue has quickly developed a reputation for incisive coverage: it was the first digital publication to report on efforts to have Syrian women’s groups represented at the Geneva peace talks in January 2014; on China sending combat troops to a UN peacekeeping operation for the first time, in Mali; on Switzerland’s petition to the Security Council to refer Syria to the International Criminal Court; Mary Robinson becoming the first special envoy for Central Africa; who writes Security Council resolutions; and the Security Council addressing child soldier use in Colombia.
+PassBlue has quickly developed a reputation for incisive coverage: it was the first publication to report on efforts to have Syrian women’s groups represented at the Geneva peace talks in January 2014; on China sending combat troops to a UN peacekeeping operation for the first time, in Mali; on Switzerland’s petition to the Security Council to refer Syria to the International Criminal Court; Mary Robinson’s becoming the first special envoy for Central Africa; who writes Security Council resolutions; and the Security Council addressing child soldier use in Colombia.

-PassBlue covers the core issues of women in numerous dimensions, including a much-read article on how the UN dropped the ball on promoting family planning; the low percentage of women in upper-level UN posts; the likely departure of Michelle Bachelet from UN Women; how women use media in the post-Arab Spring countries; the ICC’s efforts to prosecute for rape in conflicts; the General Assembly’s resolution to ban female genital mutilation; and Tanzania schoolgirls forced to undergo “pregnancy testing.”
+PassBlue covers core issues of women through a wide lens, including a much-read article on how the UN dropped the ball on promoting family planning; the low percentage of women in upper-level UN posts; the likely departure of Michelle Bachelet from UN Women; how women use media in the post-Arab Spring countries; the ICC’s efforts to prosecute for rape in conflicts; the General Assembly’s resolution to ban female genital mutilation; and Tanzania schoolgirls forced to undergo “pregnancy testing.”